listen2/Imgur-Enhancement-Suite/README.md

 ###Installation

-IES is a userscript, so it can run on any fully-featured modern browser, including most mobile ones.
-You need to download the file above called ``imgur_enhancement_suite.user.js`` and install it in your browser.
+IES can run on any fully-featured modern browser, including most mobile ones.
+You need to download the file https://raw.github.com/listen2/Imgur-Enhancement-Suite/master/imgur_enhancement_suite.user.js (you may need to right click -> save as) and install it in your browser.
 The installation process differs between browsers, but here are instructions for some of the big ones:

 * Opera: http://www.opera.com/docs/userjs/using/